 - Open Philanthropy Project: Grants Associate

 - Future of Humanity Institute & Global Priorities Institute: Senior Administrator.
-Closing date 20 Apr 2018.
+Update 16 May 2018: This position is now closed.

 - FHI will also be opening a position for head of research operations soon, and may potentially open three project manager positions for AI safety, biotechnology and the Governance of AI Program.
 Sign up to their jobs newsletter to be notified when these positions open.

 - Berkeley Existential Risk Initiative: Project Manager